Selling a house

 Estate agent: £3,593

-Solicitors typically charge between £400 and £1,870 to complete the legal work involved in selling a house.
+Solicitors usually charge between £400 and £1,870 to complete the legal work of selling a house.

 Most solicitors charge a fixed fee.
 Some charge an hourly rate or a percentage of the property price.